matthewlyle/bookmarks/README.md

 # Bookmarks

-A personal bookmarking app with a Chrome extension.
+A bookmarking app with a Next.js UI and a Chrome extension.
+Uses Turso and NextAuth.
+Feel free to fork if you too are tired of enshittified bookmarking apps.

-## Stack

-- Next.js 16
-- Drizzle ORM + Turso (SQLite)
-- NextAuth.js w/ Google OAuth
-- Tailwind CSS v4
-- Chrome Extension
+See my personal implementation at https://bookmarks-dusky.vercel.app/.

 ## Setup